-Then he said to me, “Prophesy to these bones and say to them, ‘Dry bones, hear the word of the Lord!’ . . .
-Then he said to me, “Prophesy to the breath; prophesy, son of man, and say to it, ‘This is what the Sovereign Lord says: Come, breath, from the four winds and breathe into these slain, that they may live.’”
+Then he said to me, “Prophesy to these bones and say to them, ‘Dry bones, hear the word of the Lord!’ … Then he said to me, “Prophesy to the breath; prophesy, son of man, and say to it, ‘This is what the Sovereign Lord says: Come, breath, from the four winds and breathe into these slain, that they may live.’”
 Ezekiel 37:4, 9

-If we are feeling dry or even spiritually dead, we need two things.
+Second, Ezekiel prophesies to the breath and the breath enters them and they come to life, a vast army.
+If we’re feeling dry or even spiritually dead, we need two things.
 The word of the Lord, and his breath, his Spirit, to bring us to life.

-Or we might ask for God’s Spirit to breath on us, but don’t have enough of God’s truth in our lives to understand how God works through his people.
-This can lead to false expectations and disillusionment, when God doesn’t come through for us in the way we expect.
+Sometimes we opt for one of these things and not the other.
+We commit to studying God’s word, knowing that it will bring truth into our situation, but don’t seek God’s enabling to help us to understand and apply it.
+Or we might ask for God’s Spirit to breathe on us, but don’t have enough of God’s truth in our lives to understand how God works through his people.
+This can lead to false expectations and disillusionment when God doesn’t come through for us in the way we expect.